 – Gazprom stays focused on developing the long-term strategic relationship with Vietnam.
 It is for the first time when a company from Asia-Pacific acts as a business partner and co-investor of Gazprom's promising fields in Russia.

 Ilkin Karimli, Credit Suisse

 Ekaterina Rodina, VTB Capital

-Gazprom set up the Construction Department to be headed by Sergey Prozorov.
+Gazprom set up the Department of Stock Exchange Operations headed by Pyotr Volkov.

 Gazprom’s specialized department was established at St. Petersburg State University of Economics.